Six Word Stories

 The Future

 The allure of the new and shiny is strong but also less challenging.
-Solving the technical problems in a project is way easier and less exposing than trying to work through user engagement and growth problems.
+Solving the technical problems in a project is way easier and less exposed than trying to work through user engagement and growth problems.

 So instead of the new and shiny, I’m going to start with technology that works for me in my day job and focus on the product and not the tech.